-The Board is cognisant of its responsibility for maintaining a sound system of internal controls to safeguard shareholders' investment and the Group's assets and business.
-The Company has appointed Grant Thornton as its internal auditor to review the effectiveness of the Company's material internal controls subject to the scope of work agreed with the AC and the resulting report issued by the internal auditor is reviewed in detail by the AC in conjunction with management.
+The Company has not established an internal audit function but the Company has appointed Grant Thornton as its internal auditor to review the effectiveness of the Company's material internal controls subject to the scope of work agreed with the AC and the resulting report issued by the internal auditor is reviewed in detail by the AC in conjunction with management.

-For FY2009, the Board is of the view that based on the reports from the internal auditor, the system of internal controls that has been maintained by the Company's management throughout the financial year is adequate to meet the needs of the Company.
+For FY2010, the Board is of the view that based on the reports from the internal auditor, the system of internal controls that has been maintained by the management throughout the financial year is adequate to meet the needs of the Company.
 The Board shall consider expanding its internal audit resources as and when the need arises.